-Centurion is continually evaluating opportunities to enhance the returns of our portfolio through selective asset enhancement initiatives across its assets.
+Centurion continually evaluates opportunities to enhance the returns of our portfolio through selective asset enhancement initiatives across our assets.

 To ensure that our product remains competitive in the market, we maintain a regular upgrading, refurbishment and repair programme to anticipate and meet the space and living needs of our residents.